Efficient transport kinetics of indirect excitons in van der Waals heterostructure

-where the first term describes IX transport with velocity $v$.
-The second and the third terms describe the IX generation and recombination and are similar to the corresponding terms in Eq.~1.
+where the first term describes IX ballistic transport with velocity $v$.
+The other terms are similar to the corresponding terms in Eq.~1.
 The IX velocity $v$ is estimated by least-squares fit of the kinetics of exciton cloud expansion $d_{1/e}(t)$ simulated with Eq.~2 to the measured $d_{1/e}(t)$ (Fig.~2b).